 Course Reserves + Textbooks

+Library staff continuously explore approaches to how we might acquire course textbooks to make sure that students have access, even in a hybrid, distance learning environment.
 This work is complicated by textbook publishers who do not provide electronic purchasing options for libraries.
 Many existing course textbooks are simply unavailable to any library, anywhere, regardless of budget, in formats other than print.